BYLAWS of the GULF COAST MENTAL HEALTH COUNSELORS ASSOCIATION, INC. A CHAPTER of the FLORIDA MENTAL HEALTH COUNSELOR’S ASSOCIATION

-A. A member may be dropped from membership for:
+A member will be dropped from membership for:

-- falsely documenting that membership qualifications have been met, or
+- Falsely documenting that membership qualification have been met, or

 Section 1.
 Officers

-The officers of this chapter will be President, Vice-President, Past President, Secretary, Treasurer, Registered Intern Representative, and three (3) Members-at-Large.
+The officers of this chapter will be President, President Elect/Vice President, Past President, Secretary, Treasurer, Registered Mental Health Counselor Intern Representative, one Graduate Student Representative Member-at-Large, Professional Development Chair, Membership Chair, Legislative Chair, Marketing/Public Relations Chair, Graduate Student Chair, four (4) Members-at-Large, and a Webmaster.
 These officers will comprise the voting members of the Board of Directors of the chapter in good standing with GMHC.

-- If a member leaves the Board of Directors during his/her term of office, or an officer elect should be unable or unwilling for any reason to assume the office for which they have been elected, the President will recommend to the Board of Directors the names of replacements.
-The Board of Directors will appoint the replacement from these recommendations to serve for the remainder of the unexpired term.
+- If a member leaves the Board of Directors during his/her term of office, or an officer elect should be unable or unwilling for any reason to assume the office for which they have been elected, the President will recommend to the Board of Directors the name or names of replacements.
+The President will appoint the replacement from these recommendations with approval from the board to serve for the remainder of the unexpired term.

-- If a Board Member is absent from 3 required, that member will be considered for dismissal from their position by the Board of Directors, for not fulfilling their duties and responsibilities.
+- If a Board Member is absent from 3 required meetings that member will be considered for dismissal from their position by the Board of Directors, for not fulfilling their duties and responsibilities.
 Dismissal or retention may occur with a two thirds majority vote of the Board.

 Section 2.
 Nomination and Election of Officers